 Rubber boots do a fairly good job of keeping body heat from emanating.
 This allows them to go a long way in protecting the wearer from snake bites.
 Snake boots, however, are specifically designed to block the wearer’s heat signature and therefore are better suited for this purpose.

 Snake boots are designed to prevent snake bites from puncturing and reaching the skin, so they are the ideal boot to wear in snake territory.
-If you bet on wearing basic rubber boots, you could be in for a painful awakening.
-However, rubber work boots are designed to stop punctures, and snakes will not try to chew through the material regardless.
-Snakes mostly only perform a basic strike that does not have enough power to pierce the rubber material.
-So, thicker rubber work boots should be capable of stopping rattlesnake bites.
+With a pair of basic rubber boots, you could be in for a painful awakening.
+However, rubber construction boots are designed to stop punctures, and therefore provide a high level of snake bite protection.

 Special snake boots can run into the hundreds of dollars, but general-purpose rubber boots can be in the low tens of dollars.
 You can also find cheap rubber boots almost anywhere they sell outdoor or gardening equipment.
 The idea is to go out with at least some protection from rattlesnake bites, and basic rubber boots can provide this.

 If you do not have a good pair of snake boots, wearing a basic pair of rubber boots to garden or work in the brush is better than wearing tennis shoes or sandals.
-It’s alway best to be as safe as you can when it comes to rattlesnakes, so wearing rubber boots can provide you with some additional protection should you come too close.
+It’s alway best to keep a safe distance from rattlesnakes, but wearing rubber boots can provide you with some additional protection should you come too close.